jenpennen/jennycho/src/content/blog/securing-and-scaling-identity-management.md

 ---

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In recent years, Develop For Good (DFG), has faced a growing interest from many students and nonprofit partners seeking technical opportunities and digital services.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In recent years, Develop For Good (DFG), has faced a growing interest from many students and nonprofit organizations seeking technical opportunities and digital services.
 However, the possibility of scaling the organization was nonexistent.
 Since DFG was first established, the organization has relied on a manual onboarding/offboarding process, where DFG